Post-Master's Social Work Fellowship Accreditation

 Fellowship programs are hosted by sites offering social work services in the United States, its territories, or on U.S. military installations and advance the knowledge and skills of a social work practitioner in a focused area of practice.

-Unlike the academic programs accredited by Commission on Accreditation (COA), fellowship programs are practice-based and not tied to degree programs in colleges and universities.
+Unlike the academic programs accredited by Board of Accreditation (BOA), fellowship programs are practice-based and not tied to degree programs in colleges and universities.
 The purpose of fellowship training is for trainees to obtain advanced competencies and/or core expertise and skills beyond those attained through completion of a master's degree in social work.

-The Fellowship Review Committee (FRC) serves as the primary review body for fellowship programs seeking initial or continued accreditation and is responsible for making accreditation decision recommendations to the COA.
+The Fellowship Review Committee (FRC) serves as the primary review body for fellowship programs seeking initial or continued accreditation and is responsible for making accreditation decision recommendations to the BOA.

 Information for existing and developing post-master’s social work fellowship programs

 The Post-Master’s Social Work Fellowship Accreditation Standards, approved and adopted in October 2021, serves as the primary guiding document for fellowship accreditation.

 The processes and procedures for seeking fellowship accredtiation can be found here.

 If you have not done so already, please complete the Post-Master’s Social Work Fellowship Program Database Record Form.
 This will allow CSWE to have accurate details regarding social work fellowship programs and up-to-date records so we may communicate important updates.